Blottentots

 Cover of Paul Elder & Co’s “Blottentots”

 The craft of making art from inkblots is called klecksography (from klecks, the German word for “stain” or “blotch”).
-The modern reader might call to mind the Rorschach Test, but klecksography has a much longer history.
+To a modern reader, inkblots will immediately call to mind the Rorschach Test, but as we shall see, the art of blots and blobs has a much longer history.
+Leonardo da Vinci wrote about how easy it was for any given splotch on a wall to turn into something else:

 Page 7 of